tradle/cloudpal/README.md

 CloudPal is one of the personal devices in person's multi-device world that includes mobiles, tablets, laptops, desktops, home storage (NAS), home automation, wearables (watches, fitness trackers), and the rapidly evolving health measuring devices for weight, blood pressure, skin temperature, oxigenation, EKG, sleep, etc.

 Without a personal Cloud component we will always be dependent on and beholden to the Big Tech in the middle.
-This Cloud device needs to be consumer-friendly, always-on and require zero-maintenance.
+This personal Cloud device needs to be consumer-friendly, always-on and require zero-maintenance.

 We call it CloudPal.
-CloudPal is your assitant in the Cloud, trully personal, no compromises, no backdoors.
+CloudPal is your assistant in the Cloud, trully personal, no compromises, no backdoors.

 ## Background
 _The world seems to swing back and forth between personal and shared computing models.
 We are about to enter into another cycle of Personal computing._